AgroDan/agrohacksstuff-content/_posts/2023-08-07-my-nmap-cheat-sheet.md

 ```
 Passing `-n` to a scan will choose NOT to perform DNS resolution.
 Passing `-R` will always attempt to resolve.

-### Skip Host Discovery
+### Skip Host Discovery - Don't Ping the Host

 ```terminal
 $ sudo nmap -Pn 10.20.30.40
 ```
 If you know for a fact that the host is online but _isn't_ responding to pings, Pass the `-Pn` flag to it to skip standard host discovery and attempt to scan the standard way.
+This will skip the first step of determining if the host is actually up.
+If you don't include this, the first thing nmap will do is its standard "are you alive?" checks to determine if the host is up.
+If it fails those checks it assumes the host is down and will not continue scanning.
+However, some hosts will straight-up block ICMP packets and only open the ports it needs to.
+In that case you would add this flag to disable checks and assume the host is up anyway.
+It will then attempt to connect to the ports it will typically connect to and determine what is listening.

 ### Nmap Scan Through Proxy